Mkratenstein/FlodownBot/README.md

 - atproto==0.0.31
 - requests==2.31.0
 - PyNaCl==1.5.0 (for voice support)
+- lxml==4.9.3 (for better XML parsing)
+- html5lib==1.1 (for better HTML parsing)

+## Troubleshooting

+1. **Instagram RSS Feed Issues**
+   - Ensure the Instagram profile is public
+   - Verify the RSS feed URL is valid and accessible
+   - Check if the RSS service (RSS.app/Pikaso.me) is working
+   - Try regenerating the RSS feed URL

+2. **BlueSky Authentication Issues**
+   - Verify your BlueSky credentials are correct
+   - Check if your BlueSky account is active
+   - Ensure the handle is correct and accessible

+3. **Discord Connection Issues**
+   - Verify the bot token is valid
+   - Check if the bot has the required permissions
+   - Ensure the channel ID is correct

+4. **Common Error Messages**
+   - "Invalid RSS feed": The RSS feed URL is invalid or expired
+   - "Failed to initialize BlueSky monitor": Authentication or connection issues
+   - "No entries found in RSS feed": The feed is empty or inaccessible

 ## Notes
 - The bot checks for new posts every 5 minutes